Education for Sustainable Development

-These first steps have evolved into sustainable development and learning about the UN’s 17 Sustainable Development Goals becoming embedded into all aspects of the curriculum including formal, informal and subliminal learning.
+The past 5 years have seen sustainable development and learning about the UN’s 17 Sustainable Development Goals (SDGs) successfully embedded into all aspects of the curriculum including formal, informal and subliminal learning.
 Our Sustainable Development Policy and Environmental Strategy explain how we approach this as an Institution, in partnership with our Student Union.
-2018 also saw the creation of the Centre for Climate Change Education and Communication.

-Participation in the NUS Responsible Futures Programme is an essential guiding element of our education for sustainable development strategy.
-In 2019, the University was awarded the prestigious Responsible Futures accreditation, demonstrating a whole-institution approach to education for sustainable development.
-We will be seeking re-accreditation in 2021.
+Participation in the NUS Responsible Futures Programme is an essential guiding element of our Education for Sustainable Development (ESD) strategy.
+The University was first awarded this prestigious accreditation in 2019, demonstrating a whole-institution approach to education for sustainable development.
+Successful re-accreditation was achieved in 2021.

-We have been a member of the NUS Dissertations for Good initiative since 2016 and actively encourage students to partner with off-campus organisations and collaborate on dissertations and research projects themed around ethical, environmental, social or economic sustainability.
+We have been a member of the NUS For Good initiative since 2016 and actively encourage students to partner with off-campus organisations to collaborate on dissertations and research projects themed around ethical, environmental, social or economic sustainability.

 Responsible Futures Programme and Curriculum Audit

 Responsible Futures is a whole-institution supported change programme and accreditation mark to embed sustainability across all aspects of student learning.
-The framework assists partnerships (made up of institutions and students' unions) to legitimise and mainstream education for sustainable development as a tool for delivering an education, which enables all learners and educators to realise their potential as global citizens.
+The framework assists partnerships, made up of institutions and their associated students' unions, to legitimise and mainstream education for sustainable development as a tool for delivering an education which enables all learners and educators to realise their potential as global citizens.

-The results of the baseline audit showed that 49% of the University’s undergraduate modules cover at least one issue related to the SDGs, with 6% of modules covering five or more of the goals.
+The results of the baseline audit showed that 49% of the University’s undergraduate modules covered at least one issue relating to the SDGs, with 6% of modules covering five or more of the goals.
 In respect of the University’s values, 43% of our undergraduate modules reflect at least one of the values, with 10% reflecting all three.